-Architectural decisions in this space revolve around how to compose agentive capabilities with distributed data sources, how to ensure data freshness, and how to manage risk in inbound request handling.
-The following patterns, trade-offs, and failure modes are central to a robust implementation.
+Architectural decisions focus on how to compose agentive capabilities with distributed data sources, ensure data freshness, and manage inbound risk.
+The following patterns and trade-offs are central to a robust implementation.

 Architectural patterns